Back to How-To

 AER Wells Lifecycle Status

-The Alberta Energy Regulator (AER) classifies every licensed well by its current licence_status value — a single field that drives the legal/regulatory standing of the wellsite.
-Township Canada surfaces five customer-facing lifecycle categories on the wells map, plus the orphan flag that crosses category lines.
+The Alberta Energy Regulator (AER) classifies every licensed well by its current licence_status value - a single field that drives the legal/regulatory standing of the wellsite.
+Township Canada surfaces four customer-facing lifecycle categories on the wells map, plus the orphan flag that crosses category lines.

-The five lifecycle categories
+The four lifecycle categories

 Legend labelAER licence_status valuesColourWhat it means